 Swift: a robust and intuitive programming language created by Apple

-Swift is a programming language developed by Apple that is used to create iOS and macOS apps.
-It is easy to learn and use, making it an ideal language for beginners, including kids.
-Swift’s syntax is designed to be readable and easy to understand, which makes it easier for kids to learn fundamental concepts.
+Swift is a programming language developed by Apple used to create iOS and macOS apps.
+It is easy to learn, making it an ideal language for beginners, including kids.
+The syntax is designed to be readable and easy to understand, so children can quickly grasp fundamental concepts.

 Why is Swift great:

-• Swift’s syntax is designed to be readable and easy to understand, which makes it easier to learn fundamental programming concepts.
+- The syntax is designed to be readable and easy to understand, so kids can grasp fundamental programming concepts quickly.

 Examples of Swift projects: